Risk Arbitrage Today: Whole Foods For Kroger?

 Whole Foods Market (NASDAQ:WFM) has been in the M&A/event-driven conversation as of late.
 Last week activist investor Jana Partners reported a 9% stake in the organic supermarket chain and they also urged Whole Foods to consider a sale.
 Did Jana have potential buyers in mind when they built the stake?
 Perhaps Kroger (NYSE:KR)?

-On Thursday, Credit Suisse analyst Edward Kelly issued a note postulating that a Kroger take out of Whole Foods would make sense.
+On Thursday, Credit Suisse analyst Edward Kelly issued a note postulating that a Kroger take-out of Whole Foods would make sense.
 In such a deal, Kroger would gain needed market share though probably adding on more debt.
 The Credit Suisse note suggested that a price between $40 and $45 or $12.7 billion to $14.3 billion could be a realistic price.

 An asset like Whole Foods could be layered in to an existing infrastructure, providing share and cost benefits.
 Consolidation drives increased efficiencies of scale, strengthens the combined entity's ability to negotiate contracts with vendors, allows the acquirer and the acquired to share best practices, and provides a more comprehensive distribution network.
 These cost savings can be used to fund investments in price, technology, marketing, the in-store experience, and other traffic drivers

--Credit Suisse note on Whole Foods
+- Credit Suisse note on Whole Foods

 Kroger has been beefing up its organic offerings the past several years.
 And it hasn't gone unnoticed by Whole Foods.